KingAlterIV/ChatMenuAPI/README.md

 ### Fork

-This is a fork for VGL to use gradle, vgls repo and protocollib.
+This is a fork of VGL for Minevictus where we updated the API to use Gradle, with the latest version of PaperMC.
+As well as setting up releases and publishing it to maven repositories for ease of access.

 ## Preview
 ![](https://sparse.blue/files/k0ejrc.gif)